 Opening hours are from 10am to 5pm on weekdays and 3pm on weekends.

-Get admission to the crypt and Colonia Güell along with an audio guide that is available in 9 different languages and a map of the place with this guided tour of the place.
+Get admission to the crypt and Colonia Güell along with an audio guide that is available in 9 different languages and a map of the place with a guided tour.

 12. Sagrada Família Schools

 As is evident from the name, it’s a schoolhouse situated near the Sagrada Familia in Barcelona.